akalmykov/wp-content-copy-protection/readme.txt

 == Features ==

 1. Disable right click function on mouse
-2. Disable text selection and drag function on mouse
-3. Disable image drag and drop function
+2. Disable image drag and drop function
-4. Disable combo keyboard command (CTRL A, C, X, U, P) functions (No 'Select all', 'Copy', 'Cut', 'Paste', 'View Source', or Print via Keyboard)
+3. Disable combo keyboard command (CTRL A, C, X, U, P) functions (No 'Select all', 'Copy', 'Cut', 'Paste', 'View Source', or Print via Keyboard)
-5. Disable 'Hold to Copy' function on most mobile devices.
+4. Disable 'Hold to Copy' function on most mobile devices.
 (Protects images and text from copy in most mobile devices)
-6. Protect from iFrames (Full Protection) // ADDED : Forces other sites to load your side outside the frame
-7. Displays a client-side error message when Javascript is disabled AND serves the client with blank pages until he/she enables Javascript
+5. Displays a client-side error message when Javascript is disabled AND serves the client with blank pages until he/she enables Javascript
+6. iFrame Protection (Buster)

 == This Plugin will NOT ==